 Order Revoking Pass Was Signed Same Day As Shooting At State Department

-The 20-year-old man had smuggled a rifle past State Department security and went to his mother’s office, about 120 feet from Secretary of State George P. Shultz’s office.
-There Doster shot his mother and then himself.
+Doster, 20, smuggled a rifle into the heavily guarded State Department and went to the sixth floor - about 120 feet from Secretary of State George P. Shultz’s office - and shot his mother and then himself.

 After the shootings, it was revealed that Carole Doster, fearing for her safety, had asked State Department security officials to revoke the so-called ″dependent’s pass″ that would admit her son to the building.

 Mrs. Doster’s letter was dated May 30.
 However, the department said its investigators determined the letter was not mailed.
 Instead, Mrs. Doster apparently brought it to the department’s mail room two weeks later.